Educational Tools and Supplies

 Olivarez Bees, (www.OHBEES.com) Orland, California - Queen Bees available year round : 877.865.0298

-Wild Bee Honey Farm / The Oregon Bee Store, Eagle Point, Oregon: www.oregonbeestore.com
+Wild Bee Honey Farm / The Oregon Bee Store, Eagle Point, Oregon (full service): www.oregonbeestore.com

 We teach using a Langstroth Hive although there are other types of hives.
 Some of the other types are: